koleshjr/koleshjr/README.md

 - I am cuurently Learning Rust
 - I am open for any AI related oppportunities and collaborations

 ❗  Most of my cool repos are private, amazing products in the making 😉.
-But leave me a message if you are interested in AI <br ><br >
+But leave me a message if you are interested in AI: koleshjr@gmail.com<br ><br >